Poha Kea Point 4

 No analysis available

-The remarks provide direct, repeated evidence that the building is fully insured, including explicit statements that it is "100% hurricane insured" and "fully insured."
-This is strong public-remarks support for walls-in/full HOA insurance coverage.
+The remarks provide direct, repeated evidence that the building is fully insured, including explicit phrases like '100% hurricane insured' and 'Condo is fully insured.'
+This is strong enough to keep the feature true with very high confidence.

 No analysis available

-I looked for language indicating a passed fire/life safety evaluation, fire inspection, FLSE compliance, or similar certification, and found nothing in the remarks.
-With no public-remarks evidence supporting this feature, it cannot be confirmed.
+I looked for language indicating a passed fire/life safety evaluation, FLSE compliance, fire inspection pass, or similar certification, but the remarks do not mention any of these.
+With no explicit evidence in the listings, this should not be marked true.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.